Infant feeding

 Bottle feeding

-Please visit the First Steps Nutrition Trust website if you are thinking of bottle feeding your baby.
+The First Steps Nutrition Trust website has useful information if you are thinking of bottle feeding your baby.

 If you decide to bottle feed your baby you must bring in your own formula and bottles to use in hospital – we are unable to provide this for you.

-Visit our Facebook page for information on dates for these sessions.
+Visit our MTW Maternity Facebook page for dates.

-If you have any further questions please contact the Infant Feeding team at mtw-tr.infant-feeding-specialists@nhs.net
+If you have any questions contact the Infant Feeding team at mtw-tr.infant-feeding-specialists@nhs.net